3 Most Important Theories to Explain How the Solar System Formed?

 ◆ Conclusion:

 Many theories about the origin of the Solar System have been proposed.
 None of them can be called completely satisfactory.
-We do believe, however, that we have a good understanding of the overall mechanism.
+However, we do believe that we have a good understanding of the overall mechanism.

 The Sun and planets were formed by the contraction of a portion of a gas/dust cloud under its gravitational pull, and the cloud’s small net rotation created a disc around the central condensation.

-The Sun was eventually formed by the central condensation, while the planets and their satellites were formed by small condensations in the disc.
+The central condensation eventually formed the Sun, while small condensations in the disc formed the planets and their satellites.
 The young Sun’s energy blew away the remaining gas and dust, leaving the Solar System as we know it today.

-There are many theories of how the solar system formed?
+There are many theories about how the solar system was formed.
 Some people have different theories about it.
 The Solar Nebula Hypothesis is the best explanation we currently have for the origin of the Solar System.

 Share This Article